gsagostini/MIGRATE/README.md

 ## Installation

 A `.yml` file is provided with all required packages and their versions.
 Please update the `d03_src.vars.py` file with your path to the repository `_path_to_repo` to ensure all functions work correctly.
+Note that some datasets may be missing and need to be downloaded from the Census website.

 ## Repository Setup

 ```
 │
-├── d01_data                                      <- Ommitted from the public release---check individual notebooks and source code for notes
+├── d01_data                                      <- Ommitted from the code release---check individual notebooks and source code for notes
 │
 ├── d02_notebooks                                 <- Jupyter notebooks that analyse results and produce figures for the paper
 │   ├── 1_Validations.ipynb                       <- Validate MIGRATE outputs (refer to section 2.2 of the paper)